ibm-cloud-architecture/refarch-kc/docs/deployments/local.md

 127.0.0.1	localhost kafka1 fleetms simulator ordercmd orderquery kcsolution
 ```

-1. In one Terminal window use our compose file to start the backend components: `$ cd docker &&  docker-compose -f backbone-compose.yml up`.
+1. In one Terminal window, use our compose file to start the backend components: `$ cd docker &&  docker-compose -f backbone-compose.yml up`.
 The first time the backend is started, you need to configure the Kafka topics we are using in the solution.
 The local script: `scripts/createLocalTopics.sh` will create them.
  > Note: Starting those components will create two folders in the docker folder: `kafka1` and `zookeeper1`.
 Those folders could be deleted to restart from a fresh environment.
 1. If not done yet, build the solution using the commands:

  ```
  $ cd scripts
  $ ./prepareEnv